roehampton/module-content/software-development-1/week-01/seminar/README.md

-The Seminar is about cementiong what we have learned in our Lab.
-In this session we'll discuss the following questions and exercies:
+The Seminar is about cementing what we have learned in our Lab.
+Please go through the follwoing questions and exercies: